 What Does Long-Term Sickness Mean to You?

-The point is, it’s up to you to define what “long term sickness” means for your organisation.
-You’re in charge of defining your own absence policies, and you’re responsible for ensuring they’re effectively communicated to every level of your organisation.
+You’re in charge of defining your own absence policy, and you’re responsible for ensuring they’re effectively communicated to every level of your organisation.

 So whether it’s a set period of days or a set period of weeks, it’s important that you establish a definition of long term sickness that makes sense for your business.